pratap-is-here/income-predictor-end-to-end/README.md

 # income-predictor-end-to-end
-In this project, a machine learning model for predicting income is developed.
+In this project, a machine learning model is developed for predicting income of an individual based on certain features.
 Deployment is done using Flask API and Heroku.